 Meg: How did you become interested in painting?

-Oscar: When I was young, there was this famous painter, Andrés Curruchich, who lived in Comalapa.
+Oscar Peren: When I was young, there was this famous painter, Andrés Curruchich, who lived in Comalapa.
 He was one of the founders of the so-called naïve movement in Guatemala.
 His work depicted the life of his native Mayan people in very simple and understandable form.
 I lived in a little hamlet nearby Comalapa.
 I had to cross town in order to reach the school.
 One day I passed by a particular house, and I saw Andreas painting, and I got totally blown away by what I saw hanging from the walls.
 I promised myself at that moment, one day I will be the next Andreas Curruchich.
 It sounded crazy in that moment, but nowadays I don’t know if I have reached that goal or even surpassed.
 This painting is about that moment.

 In 1962, I was attending fourth grade of primary school.
 I was around 13.
 I always kept a little booklet where I was constantly painting.
 On one occasion, I painted 100 versions of the same face.
 It was the first time I realized that I could do something more than just a drawing.
-Many people ask me ‘Do you believe that artist is born or made?’
+Many people ask me ‘Do you believe that an artist is born or made?’
 I don’t have a clue.
-I only knows that I have come along with art since I was very young.
+I only know that I have come along with art since I was very young.

 Meg: It sounds like you felt you had a ‘calling” to become an artist.

 Oscar Peren: One thing that I value a lot is that my mother always taught me never be afraid, never hide what I feel or what I want to do.
 She told me to always be brave enough to let people know who I really am--and that is Oscar Peren.